-Tackling mental ill-health of the working-age population is becoming a key issue for labour market and social policies in OECD countries.
-OECD governments increasingly recognise that policy has a major role to play in keeping people with mental ill-health in employment or bringing those outside of the labour market back to it, and in preventing mental illness.
+Tackling mental ill-health of the working-age population is a key issue for labour market and social policies in OECD countries.
+OECD governments increasingly recognise that policy has a major role to play in keeping people with mental health problems in employment and helping them to perform at work, in bringing those outside of the labour market into it or back to it, and in preventing mental illness at all ages including youth and adolescence.

 Key publication on mental health and work